stplanr is a package for sustainable transport planning with R.

 vignette("introducing-stplanr")) or an academic paper on the Propensity to Cycle Tool (PCT) for more information on how it can be used.
 This README provides some basics.

-Although much of the work supports research undertaken at the Leeds’ Institute for Transport Studies (ITS), stplanr should be useful to researchers everywhere.
-The function
+Much of the work supports research undertaken at the Leeds’ Institute for Transport Studies (ITS) but stplanr should be useful to transport researchers and practitioners needing free, open and reproducible methods for working with geographic data everywhere.

 Data frames representing flows between origins and destinations must be combined with geo-referenced zones or points to generate meaningful analyses and visualisations of ‘flows’ or origin-destination (OD) data. stplanr facilitates this with